 Autogas is typically 30%-60% of the cost per gallon of gasoline, so even with a 1% – 10% fuel economy loss, it is incredibly cost-effective.

-Propane AutoGas also burns cleaner than gasoline, and with less harmful exhaust emissions.
+Propane autogas also burns cleaner than gasoline, and with less harmful exhaust emissions.
 It’s better for your engine and for the air we all breathe.
-For more information on the environment benefits click here.
+For more information on the environmental benefits click here.

-Anyone who wants to save on their fuel expenses and help the environment can use AutoGas.
-Fleet managers will find propane to be especially enticing, since conversions will pay off more quickly the more miles driven.
-Propane AutoGas LLC has 6 public fueling stations in northeast Indiana, and there are 2,600 other AutoGas stations around the country.
-Propane AutoGas conversions are for individuals and businesses who want to save on their fuel expenses and burn a more environmentally friendly, domestically produced fuel.
+Anyone who wants to save on their fuel expenses and help the environment can use autogas.
+Fleet managers will find propane to be especially enticing since conversions will pay off more quickly the more miles driven.
+Propane AutoGas LLC has 5 public fueling stations in northeast Indiana, and there are 2,600 other autogas stations around the country.
+Propane autogas conversions are for individuals and businesses who want to save on their fuel expenses and burn a more environmentally friendly, domestically produced fuel.